-Combat - This option allows the Navigator to fire the ship's weapons, once they have been armed (see above).
+Combat or Fire Weapon - This option allows the Navigator to fire the ship's weapons, once they have been armed (see above).
 Once Combat has been engaged, you can aim by swiveling the nose of the ship.
 Your ship also has a limited Maneuver capability while in the Combat option.
-Fire your weapons by pressing the space bar.
 If your ship has more than one kind of weapon, the on-board combat computer will fire the most appropriate one, depending on the range of the target.
-To exit the combat option, press the Return key.
+See Command Summary Card.